basvandenberg/spiceweb/spiceweb/doc/source/spice_features.rst

 Amino acid composition
 ----------------------

-The same as in the example given in the introduction, the amino acids composition calculates the fraction of each amino acid in a protein sequence.
+The amino acids composition calculates the frequency of occurance for each of the 20 amino acids in a protein sequence.

 .. image:: img/featcalc1.png
-   :width: 550px
+   :width: 640px
    :align: center

 Having 20 amino acids, this will result in 20 features.
-If a sequence contains any other than the 20 unambiguous amino acid letters will be ignored.
+Any other than the 20 unambiguous amino acid letters will be ignored.

 To illustrate this, consider the following (unrealistic) protein sequence, which contains two occurences of each amino acid in which each amino acid